MikeTrachta/miketrachta.github.io/resume.md

 Professional Summary
 -------------------

 A dedicated and analytical cybersecurity professional with vast expertise in the design, implementation, and operation of large-scale identity and access management solutions.
 Utilizes exceptional interpersonal and communications skills to guide and develop efficient, high-performing teams.
-A diligent and driven top-performer who delivers efficiency and profitability for an organization.
+A diligent and driven top-performer who delivers security and efficiency for an organization.

 Experience